H.W.G. Cole: Superintendent of Lushai Hills

 Cole became political officer of the Lushai Hill district in 1899.
 He was responsible for changing the title to Superintendent instead.
 Cole's superintendecy presided over the death of Queen Victoria.
 As a tribute, he erected tombstones of Queen Victoria in all the villages in the Lushai HIlls and held a torch ceremony for the coronation of Edward VII.
 HIs first term was short but oversaw the opening of the first school in the Lushai Hills in 1899.

 Cole was reassigned as superintendent of the Lushai Hills in 1905.
 He established a bazaar in Aizawl in 1909.
 During this time, Cole entered into the Bawi system campaign led by Peter Fraser.
 Fraser with the support of D.E.
 Jones met with Cole on 25 January 1910 to raise the issue of the practice of customary slavery known as the Bawi system and petitioned to abolish the system among the chiefs.
 Cole assumed that the Frasers' attempts to abolish the Bawi system were simply another theological aspect of abolishing tribal culture and simply refused by stating that the opinion of other missionaries was to be considered first.

 Cole at the time agreed with previous administrators like John Shakespear who argued that the Bawi system provided for poor, vulnerable and impoverished individuals to take shelter under their chiefs in exchange for life service.
 Cole argued that abolishing the Bawi system would further intensify the suffering of the most vulnerable individuals in Mizo society.
 Fraser, who was friends with Lloyd George, the Chancellor of Exchequer, wrote to Cole informing him of his intention to use the imperial government to intervene to abolish the system and compensate the chiefs.
 Cole replied to Fraser's letter reiterating the point that the poor and impoverish are 'free' in the sense that they have a very light bondage in exchange for being fed and sheltered.
 However, this only prompted Fraser to spearhead an anti-Bawi campaign in the Lushai Hills with the support of missionaries and influential individuals.
 To counter the campaign the administration published a public notice that the issue of slavery was not really 'bound slavery' in the Mizo magazine Mizo le Vai Chanchin Bu.
 Fraser continued to ransom the Bawis under the chiefs and freeing them.
-Nag argues that Cole's military background and objectives in pacifying the unstable northeast frontier made him uncooperative in reforms that would lead to distrubance in the tribal way of life.
+Nag argues that Cole's military background and objectives in pacifying the unstable northeast frontier made him uncooperative in reforms that would lead to disturbance in the tribal way of life.